tivie001/DGM4790-graphql-example/README.md

 <span style="color:red">**\*\*\*\*** To run the graphql endpoints go to: http://localhost:4000/ **\*\*\*\***</span>

-- To see it in action on the Watchly App first, run the following command:
+- To see it in action on the Watchly App first, run the following commands:

+  `npm install`
   `npm run dev`

 - Next, navigate to: [https://docker-watchly-app.herokuapp.com/graphql](https://docker-watchly-app.herokuapp.com/graphql)
 - The following graphql commands get the following data and display them each said "section":